TwiFic Doctorward Contest

 "Loud and clear, my friend," and with a wink my way, Jasper skittered off to fill the endless line of drink orders.

 I pushed my shirt sleeves up on my arms, revealing the ink that resided there, and settled back on my stool to survey the crowd, perfectly content in my observatory role as I awaited the start of the performances.
 I knew a few faces, but no one I'd relinquish my coveted bar stool for.
 I made polite eye-contact with the table full of twenty-something's who were making no secret of their attraction to me.
 Giggles ensued with the slightest of recognition from me, and more skin and provocative gestures were thrown my way, as I polished off my whiskey.
 This shit was what made me so fucking irritated about going out.
-I didn't want a god damned table full of drunk, college students hitting on me.
+I didn't want a god damned table full of skanks hitting on me.
 I wanted a woman who'd like being with me for who I was on the inside, not the package I was wrapped up in.
 It seemed to be a lost cause, but honestly, did anyone really find their soul mate in a bar?
 Thankfully, Rose stopped by with an ice cold longneck to replace my empty glass, and to make small talk as Jasper filled her tickets, giving me temporary reprieve from being eye-fucked.

 "So, having fun, Doc?"
-Rose asked as she threw the table of girls a vicious glare that made my testicles shrivel up into my gut.
+Rose asked as she threw the table of bimbos a vicious glare that made my testicles shrivel up into my gut.
 As formidable as Emmett was with size, Rose equaled him in raw emotion and tenacity, both of which the drunken girls wisely chose to take seriously, at least for the time being.

 "I'm drinking and enjoying my night, so yes, I'm having a good time.
 Better now, though.
 Thank you for your help with that, by the way," I answered, with a slight tilt of my head in the nearby table's direction.
 I was raised to respect women, by both of my parents, and with my chosen profession, I had no choice but to do just that.
 I was trusted with the most intimate of problems and issues pertaining to every aspect of the physicality of a woman.
 With that being said, I was still one-hundred percent hot-blooded male, and loved to admire the beautiful contours and explore the many secret places of pleasure on a female's body, but only when the appropriate opportunity presented itself.
 However, my Mom didn't care if I was over-thirty, covered in tats, or if I had MD behind my name, she'd still lay the smack down on the back of my head like a little boy for being anything but chivalrous and gentlemanly.

 The night settled down with short chats with Jasper, Alice and Rose, when they weren't slammed by patrons, which wasn't often with the place packed wall-to-wall with writhing, dancing bodies and every table full of revelers.
-The scantily dressed ladies at the table in front of me were joined by several college-aged frat boys, and I nursed my second beer of the night while I watched, in great humor, the timeless mating dance unfold before me.
-When the band's lead guitar began the familiar strains of Sweet Child O' Mine, I gladly turned my attention to the stage, catching a brief glimpse of Alice and a like-sized female with head full of shiny brown hair disappearing into the back room behind the massive bar.
+The scantily dressed ladies at the table in front of me were joined by several college-aged frat boys, and I nursed my second, and final, beer of the night while I watched, in great humor, the timeless mating dance unfold before me.
+When the band's lead guitar began the familiar strains of Sweet Child O' Mine, I gladly turned my attention to the stage, catching a brief glimpse of Alice and a like-sized female with head full of shiny chestnut hair disappearing into the back room behind the massive bar.

 Ah.
 Her friend must have arrived.
 I made mental note to be courteous to the woman, as it wasn't her fault she'd almost been the unknowing participant in a game of "Find Edward A Piece of Ass".
 There was always room for another friend in my life, male or female.
 Tonight would baptism by fire.
 She looked as tiny as Alice, and if she wasn't used to this type of environment, I'd gladly be an ear to bend, or a protective buffer against rowdy, drunk men trying to cop a feel.
 That was one instance I had no problem throwing my weight around for, and using my appearance would act as fuel to the fire.
-Tats had the uncanny ability to stop a grown man in his tracks, given the right opportunity.

 I was lost in thought when Alice's tinkling voice brought me back to the present.
 I didn't know she was near me.